sjBao/tic-tac-toe/README.md

 demo: http://supuilam.com/tic-tac-toe

 ## running on your machine:
-make sure you have node installed and up to date.
-1. clone the repository : `git clone https://github.com/sjBao/tic-tac-toe.git`
+clone the repository : `git clone https://github.com/sjBao/tic-tac-toe.git`

+*Because Rails and React are seperate, first make sure dependencies are gathered.
+If you want to simply play the game and don't care about saving match results skip the rails portion.

+1. *Rails:
+* `$ bundler install`
+* `$ rails db:create`
+* `$ rails db:migrate`

+2. *npm:
-2. go in to project directory: `$ cd tic-tac-toe/client`
+* go in to project directory: `$ cd tic-tac-toe/client`
-3. install dependencies: `$ npm i`
+* install dependencies: `$ npm i`
-4. start on localhost:  `$ npm run start`
+* start on localhost:  `$ npm run start`

+After you've finish the set up you can run on your machine with `$ rake start`.
+Alternatively, you can run without backend by going into client folder and running `$ npm run start`.